 Oakland County Executive L. Brooks Patterson appointed Phil Bertolini as Deputy County Executive/CIO for Oakland County in January 2005.
 Prior to that, Bertolini served as Oakland County’s Director of Information Technology.
 He began his career with Oakland County in 1988 with the Equalization Division.

 Bertolini is a vocal advocate for cloud and enterprise solutions in government, cross-boundary resource sharing, and inter-jurisdictional cooperation.
-He has overseen the development of unique government technology programs, such as the G2G Cloud Solutions Initiative, and created successful models that can be implemented by other governments interested in improving operations while containing costs.
+He has overseen the development of unique government technology programs such as the G2G Cloud Solutions Initiative, the G2G Marketplace and the Cyber Security Assessment for Everyone (CySAFE) initiative.
+He has also created successful models that can be implemented by other governments interested in improving operations while containing costs.
 Bertolini has traveled extensively to speak about eGovernment best practices and has authored a growing collection of resources to help other organizations modernize IT within today’s rapidly changing technology landscape.
 He has promoted his philosophy of “Build it once, pay for it once, and everybody benefits” to many other government agencies, including those within the U.S. and others as far off as Australia and Dubai.

 - Honored by the President Obama White House as a Champion of Change for 2012